Conservation*

 The commercial revolution in professional golf with the rise of television money has encouraged the development of courses with fertilised fairways and over-watered greens.
 Quite understandably this threatens to create in the mind of the public that golf is un-ecological in its use of water, fertilisers and pesticides.

-Following the droughts in the mid 90s, even many Fine running-courses decided to install fairway watering systems and Jim Arthur Europe’s leading golf agronomist, who wrote the Bible of Greenkeeping “Practical Greenkeeping” was not against this as they do usefully give greenkeepers more flexibility, even if it should be used sparingly to just keep the grass alive.
+Following the boom in golf club finances and the droughts in the mid 90s, and again following the 2018 drought and Lockdown ‘stay at homers’ playing more golf, even many Fine running-courses decided to install fairway watering systems.
+Jim Arthur Europe’s leading golf agronomist, who wrote the Bible of Conservation Greenkeeping “Practical Greenkeeping” was not against this as they do usefully give greenkeepers more flexibility, even if it should be used sparingly to just keep the grass alive.

 FineGolf’s ambition